-When I see clients on a one to one in my counselling room many times they say: “I have an addictive personality”
+When I see clients on a one to one in my counseling room many times, they say: “I have an addictive personality.”

 This is a misconception and in my opinion, has nothing to do with your personality, rather I believe the reason why people fall into the trap of addiction is due to one or more of four reasons.

-Before I introduce you to these, let me give the idea and definition of addiction: is any behaviour we continue to do despite the fact that it brings negative consequences into our lives.
+Before I introduce you to these, let me give the idea and definition of addiction: is any behavior we continue to do despite the fact that it brings negative consequences into our lives.

 Having said that, then let’s move into what I describe as the four aggravations.